ninjaas/python-dev-bookmarks/README.md

             + [Django Require(django-require)](https://github.com/etianen/django-require) A Django staticfiles post-processor for optimizing with RequireJS.
             + [Django Storages(django-storages)](http://django-storages.readthedocs.org/) is a collection of custom storage backends for Django.
             + [Django Cumulus(django-cumulus)](http://django-cumulus.readthedocs.org/) is to provide a set of tools to utilize the swiftclient api through Django.
+            + [Django Simple Captcha](https://github.com/mbi/django-simple-captcha) is simple and highly customizable application to add captcha images to any form.
         + APIs
             + [Django REST framework(django-rest-framework)](http://django-rest-framework.org/) - Awesome web-browsable Web APIs.
             + <del>django-piston</del>